Stephen-Seo/SimpleArchiver/file_format.md

 ...

-The difference is the additional 2-byte bit-flag added after the file-count bytes for the chunk.
+The difference is the additional 2-byte bit-flag added before the chunk size.
 A new bit is designated as an indicator that the chunk may or may not be compressed.
 If compression is not used, then it is ignored and the data is known to be uncompressed.
 Previous file formats cannot be assigned a bit for this feature because the previous implementations of prior file formats do not know to check for this.

 This additional bit for indicating un/compressed chunks is made for the case that all files in the chunk match some criteria to prevent it from being